mariemssi/Hands-on-AWS-Terraform/README.md

 TTS Converter App is a simple AWS application used to transform text into speech.
 The first challenge involves writing its corresponding Terraform code.

-# Steps to deploy the solution of challenge 1
+# Steps to run the solution of challenge 1

 1. Clone the project